Bobby Shuttleworth: New England Revolution

+During his tenure with the Revolution he made 127 total appearances, 124 starts, with 34 clean sheets, 344 saves and a 46-53-28 regular-season record.
+Along with six postseason starts during the 2014 and 2015 seasons.
+He’s is also only one of two goalkeepers, (along with Matt Reis) to play in more than 100 matches and see more than 10,000 minutes as a member of the Revolution.

-Minnesota United
+Minnesota United and later career

 On February 15, 2017, Shuttleworth was traded to Minnesota United in exchange for Femi Hollinger-Janzen.
 Shuttleworth came on late in United's home opener after an injury to starter John Alvbåge, and went on to start the team's next three games.
 He tended goal for Minnesota United's first MLS point, a 2–2 draw against the Colorado Rapids, and first MLS win, a 4–2 victory over Real Salt Lake.
+Durring that year he made a career best 33 regular season appearances, claming five clean sheets.
+In total Shuttleworth made 58 total appearances in three seasons with Minnesota.

 On August 6, 2019, Shuttleworth was loaned to USL Championship side Sacramento Republic for the remainder of the season.

 Following his release by Minnesota at the end of the 2019 season, Shuttleworth joined Chicago Fire on January 30, 2020.
+Between 2020 and 2021, Shuttleworth made 40 starts for Chicago tallying eight clean sheets.
 Following the 2021 season, Shuttleworth's contract with Chicago expired.

 On January 14, 2022, Shuttleworth joined Atlanta United on a one-year contract with a club option in 2023.

 On July 7, 2022, Shuttleworth announced his retirement from professional soccer.
+At the time of his retirement he ranked 13th all-time among MLS goalkeepers in regular-season games played 232, with 81 wins and 53 clean sheets.

 Coaching career

 Shuttleworth has also coached in an assistant coach role at Bentley University.

 Beginning with the 2022 season, Shuttleworth is serving as an assistant coach with the Florida State University women's soccer team.
+Shuttleworth spent four total seasons as a member of the Seminoles’ staff from 2022-25, and was promoted to associate head coach the his last two seasons.
+He won two NCAA national championships in 2023, and 2025, as a member of the staff.

+On December 9, 2025, it was announced Shuttleworth was hired as the new coach of the Texas A&M Aggies women's soccer program.

+Personal life

+Shuttleworth is married to his wife Geenamarie they have one daughter together.